liangcici/MO-VLN/README.md

 - Built on UE5.
 - 3 scene types:
-  - Coffee -- Modelled on a 1:1 ratio to a Coffee
+  - Cafe -- Modelled on a 1:1 ratio to a Cafe
   - Restaurant -- Modelled on a 1:1 ratio to a restaurant
   - Nursing Room -- Modelled on a 1:1 ratio to a Nursing Room
 - We handcrafted **2,165 classes of models** at a 1:1 ratio to real-life scenarios to construct these three scenes.
 These three scenes were ultimately constructed from a total of **4,230 models**.